alinea’s safeguarding policy

 Alinea will ensure that safe, appropriate, accessible means of reporting safeguarding concerns are made available to Representatives and the communities we work with.

-Representatives must report any actual or suspected breaches of this policy immediately.
-Failure to report a Safeguarding concern could be viewed as negligence and might result in disciplinary action or even dismissal.
+Representatives and Volunteers must report any actual or suspected breaches of this policy immediately.
+Unless the person is the victim-survivor, failure to report a Safeguarding concern could be viewed as negligence and might result in disciplinary action or even dismissal.
+While victim-survivors are strongly encouraged to report as soon as they can, it is better to report at some point than not at all.

-Any Representative reporting concerns or complaints through formal whistleblowing channels (or if they request it) will be protected by Alinea’s Whistleblowing Policy.
+Any Representative or Volunteer raising any Safeguarding concerns or complaints will be protected by Alinea’s Whistleblowing Policy.

-Alinea will also accept complaints from external sources such as members of the public, partners and official bodies.
+Alinea will also accept reports from external sources such as members of the public, partners and official bodies.

 6.1 How to Report a Safeguarding Concern

-Representatives who have a complaint or concern relating to safeguarding should report it immediately to their Safeguarding Focal Point or line manager.
-If the staff member does not feel comfortable reporting to their Safeguarding Focal Point or line manager (for example if they feel that the report will not be taken seriously, or if that person is implicated in the concern) they may report to any other appropriate senior staff member.
+Representatives and Volunteers who have a concern relating to safeguarding should report it immediately to their line manager.
+If the staff member does not feel comfortable reporting to their line manager (for example if they feel that the report will not be taken seriously, or if that person is implicated in the concern) they may report to any other appropriate senior staff member.
 For example, this could be any member of Management, the Safeguarding Officer or the Director, Risk Management.

-It is possible to make an anonymous report through the Company website but wherever possible, Alinea encourages Representatives to include their names to facilitate a more efficient investigation of the concerns raised.
+It is possible to make an anonymous report through the Company website but wherever possible, Alinea encourages Representatives and Volunteers to include their names to facilitate a more efficient investigation of the concerns raised.

 Safeguarding Officer, Shelley Priebe: shelleyp@alineainternational.com